So, crankshaft camshaft sensors, are both required by, distributorless ignition systems (DIS).

 - To decide when it is on a, compression or an exhaust stroke.

-But, if either signal is lost, the (ECM) may decide to, shut down ignition, injection or both.
-In addition, sensor failures are extremely common on certain makes.
+So, if either signal is lost, the (ECM) may decide to, shut down ignition, injection or both.
+In addition, sensor failures are, extremely common on certain makes.
 So, it was not that long ago, that a failed sensor would cause; a no start or an engine that just died.
-But, many engines can overcome this problem, with the limp home feature.
+But, today many engines can overcome this problem, with the limp home feature.

-Above all, the relationship between the two signals, is as important as the signals themselves.
-Also, some (DTC)s are related to the loss of, camshaft/crankshaft signal correlation or synch.
+Above all, the relationship between the two signals, is as important, as the signals themselves.
+Also, some trouble codes (DTC)s are related to the loss of, camshaft/crankshaft signal.

-Common problems that can cause issues with, (CMP)/(CKP) signals include:
+Common problems that can cause issues with, sensor signals include:

 - Accumulation of dirt, on the sensor tip.